survivejs/react-book/manuscript/04_webpack_and_react.md

 We will specifically include our `app` source to our loader.
 This way Webpack doesn't have to traverse whole source.
 Particularly going through `node_modules` can take a while.
 You can try taking `include` statement out to see how that affects the performance.

 Webpack traverses `['', '.webpack.js', '.web.js', '.js']` files by default.
-This will get problematic with our `import TodoItem from './TodoItem';` statement.
+This will get problematic with our `import Note from './Note';` statement.
 In order to make it find JSX, we'll need to add another piece of configuration like this:

 ```javascript
 resolve: {